-On bosses day, then post the link to your intranet or company chat – she will love the thought that went into it, and will no doubt look back fondly at this video in the time to come.
+On bosses day, then post the link to your intranet or company chat – she will love the thought and effort that went into you create a short video, and will no doubt look back fondly at this video in the time to come.

-Another one of the fun ways to celebrate Boss’s Day is by have a simple party in the office and get everyone to bring in a dish to share.
+Another one of the fun ways to celebrate national boss day is by have a simple party in the office and get everyone to bring in a dish to share.
 It may not be considered team work but it creates opportunity for team bonding and employee participation.
 Get some colleagues to contribute a recollection of amusing or witty events that they encountered with the bosses and end the celebration by asking your boss to give a speech.